 Do you or someone you know need assistance with pet transportation costs?

-Army Emergency Relief now has a Pet Transportation assistance program to help reduce the financial burden on Soldiers and Families during Permanent Change of Station.
-We understand that COVID-19 has introduced new challenges to PCS.
+Army Emergency Relief has a Pet Transportation Assistance program to help reduce the financial burden on Soldiers and Families during Permanent Change of Station.
 Soldiers and Families have had fewer options for transporting pets to and from overseas locations and, due to reduced capacity for pet transportation on commercial and military flights, shipping costs have gone up substantially.

 So, who’s eligible?